pFedGPA: Diffusion-based Generative Parameter Aggregation for Personalized Federated Learning: Methodology

 \subsection{Parameter Inversion}

-For existing clients, we aim to generate parameters that align with their local data distributions while incorporating patterns learned from the diffusion model, ensuring the new parameters effectively fit the original data.
-Inspired by the inversion technique \cite{wu2023latent} in image editing, we propose a parameter inversion method.
-We view the above difficulty as a zero-shot inversion problem within diffusion models.
-Given a parameter data, we can transform it into a latent code and then aggregate it cohesively with denoising sampling.
+Generating personalized parameters remains challenging because a single diffusion model cannot directly control outputs for individual clients.
+In image generation, control is often achieved through conditioning on labels, but in our scenario, no such labels are available.
+To address this, we propose a novel parameter inversion method inspired by unsupervised inversion techniques \cite{wu2023latent}.
+In our approach, the uploaded model parameters serve as implicit 'labels', which are decomposed into latent codes and injected into the diffusion model to generate stable, personalized parameters for each client.

-Detailed explanation is as follow.
-First, in the forward process of diffusion algorithm, Gaussian noises are added at each time step, diffusing $\theta_{0}$ to $\theta_{1},\dots,\theta_{T}$.
-Next, We concatenate all the added noises with the final $\theta_{T}$ to define a latent code of $\theta_{0}$.
-Consequently, the latent space has a much higher dimensionality than the original data.
+Detailed explanation is as follows.
+First, in the forward process of the diffusion algorithm, Gaussian noises are added at each time step, diffusing $\theta_{0}$ to $\theta_{1},\dots,\theta_{T}$.
+Next, we concatenate all the added noises with the final $\theta_{T}$ to define a latent code of $\theta_{0}$.
 The formulations are as follows: